 SWEEP Programs

-SWEEP promotes the expansion and improvement of utility energy efficiency programs, sustainable building codes and regulations, and the advancement of clean transportation in the Southwest.
-We work on policy to establish energy equity for vulnerable communities, cost savings for homeowners and commuters, and advocacy for tackling the climate crisis.
+SWEEP promotes the improvement of utility energy efficiency programs, beneficial electrification, sustainable building codes and regulations, and the advancement of clean transportation in the Southwest.
+In addition, we advocate for energy equity in vulnerable communities and cost savings for homeowners and commuters through data driven decarbonization solutions.

 Resources & Publications